 the Company Secretary at the Registered Office of the Company.

 Pursuant to section 134(3)(c) of the Companies Act, 2013 it is

 confirmed that the Directors have:

 i. followed applicable accounting standards in the preparation of the

-ii. selected such accounting policies and applied them consistently and
+ii. selected such accounting policies and applied them consistently

-the Company for that period;
+at 31st March 2016 and of the profit of the Company for that period;

 iii. taken proper and sufficient care for maintenance of adequate